 What is a Gratitude Journal?

-It’s a pretty simple way to recognize and appreciate the gifts, blessings, and things we are grateful for.
-It helps us focus our attention on gratitude and thankfulness to God and helps it become a habit.
+It’s a simple but effective way to recognize and appreciate the gifts, blessings, and positive aspects of your life you are grateful for.
+It helps focus our attention on gratitude towards God and helps it become a habit.

 An attitude of gratitude is an important part of our Christian life, but that doesn’t mean it’s always easy.
-With practice, we can always find a reason to praise and thank God, even in the most troublesome times.
+With practice, we can always find a reason to praise and express gratitude to God, even in the most difficult times.

 Benefits of Gratitude Journaling

 •It turns our hearts and focus on God.
-While it is wonderful to be thankful and appreciative of all He gives, it should come from a place of focusing on God first.
+While it is wonderful to be grateful and appreciative of all the good things He gives, it should come from a place of focusing on God first.
 He is all we need; His grace is sufficient for us.
-It brings praise and worship into our gratitude practice.

 •It teaches us to see the joy in the little things in life and the beauty in the every day.
 Slowing down to think about what we are grateful for helps us not take them for granted.